-Dr. Sacharia Albin, Program Coordinator (757) 823-2843
+Dr. Prathap Basappa, Program Coordinator pbasappa@nsu.edu (757) 823-0043

-The Master of Science in Electronics Engineering program at Norfolk State University offers a rigorous and high quality graduate education that prepares the students for successful professional careers in engineering.
-Award-winning engineering faculty guide and mentor students to become innovative researchers and leaders for a technology-driven global society.
+The Master of Science in Electronics Engineering program offers a rigorous and high quality graduate education that prepares students for successful professional careers in engineering.
+Award-winning engineering faculty guide and mentor students to become innovative researchers and leaders for a technology driven global society.

 M.S.
-PROGRAM REQUIREMENTS
+Program Requirements

 The M.S. program requires 30 graduate credit hours of course work including a thesis or a project.
 The 30 credits include 15 credits of core courses for all students.
 Thesis students need 9 elective course credits and 6 thesis credits.
 Non-thesis students need 12 elective credits and 3 project credits.
 All degree requirements must be completed within four calendar years.

-Fulltime students with a B.S. degree in Engineering should expect to complete the M.S. degree with thesis in 2 years and non-thesis in 1-1/2 years.
+Full-time students with a B.S. degree in Engineering should expect to complete the M.S. degree with thesis in 2 years and non-thesis in 1-1/2 years.
 A cumulative GPA of 3.0/4.0 is required for graduation.